The BEST Tomato Sauce!

 This is a go-to, easy, authentic, and flavorful tomato sauce recipe you will love!
 I make this weekly and store it in a mason jar in the fridge and use it for an easy lunch with pasta or add to any recipe that calls for tomato sauce.
 It also freezes great.
 I receive countless compliments on the fresh, flavorful and light taste of this simple authentic recipe.
 Most canned pasta sauces are filled with a dozen ingredients and spices.
 The overdone sauce complicates the pure sweet flavor of the tomato itself.
-The key is using the right kind of canned tomatoes.
-Italian recipes are mostly simple.
-They typically highlight one main ingredient with a few other spices and sub ingredients (I just made up that term) to create just the right flavor combinations.
-Simple is best!
+The key is using the right kind of canned tomatoes and good quality olive oil as a base.
+Italian recipes are mostly simple- a few fresh ingredients and spices create a balanced combination of flavors that complement one another perfectly.
+That’s it.
+Mangia!
+Mangia!
+Con Amore.

 I wrote this piece for a high school English class and it sums up my memories of this Classic Sugo al Pomodoro that my Nonna Laura made multiple times a week.

 I remember the smell of onions roasting in olive oil at 8:00 in the morning.
 The hot and humid summer air slyly seep through the wooden door panes as the familiar smell of onions tickled my nose.
 I love onions but the smell of them this early continuously nauseates me.

 “Chiara, Chiara” I whispered from the top bunk (speaking in Italian of course).
 “Has the smell woken you yet?”“Agh, I never really feel asleep with all the snoring in this house”, a big sigh, “not to mention the 25 year old mattress that sucked in my entire body, I don’t know if I can move.”